degerli/wagtail-portfolio-1/README.md

 ## Features
 - Bootstrap 4
 - All content can be adjusted through Wagtail admin, so you can choose your preferred language
-- Changeable jQuery filters through Wagtail admin for portfolio items
+- Changeable jQuery (Yes, yes old boring jQuery get over it fancy JS folk) filters through Wagtail admin for portfolio items
 - Google Analytics tracking code support